takhoa1805/banking/README.md

 # BANKING SYSTEM PROJECT - DBMS ASSIGNMENT

 ## 1. About this project:
+- This Project use these technologies: ***NestJS for Backend, NextJS for Frontend, MySQL for Database***
 - This project contains folders:
     * ***mysql-db:*** This folder is for storing **.sql* files
     * ***nestjs-app:*** This folder is for *Backend Service Development*